MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 <a href="https://www.bookdepository.com/Long-Winter-Laura-Ingalls-Wilder/9780064400060?ref=grid-view&qid=1656000948255&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1036075756" rel="nofollow">Buy on Orell Füssli</a>

-## On the Same Day in March: A Tour of the World’s Weather
+## On the Same Day in March: A Tour of the World’s Weather, by Marilyn Singer

 <img src="https://imgur.com/G7PcSRf.png" width="25%" />

-Weather in 17 different places around the world.
+Weather in 17 different places around the world from the poles to the equator.
 (Lexile AD810L)

 <a href="https://www.bookdepository.com/On-Same-Day-March-Marilyn-Singer/9780064435284?ref=grid-view&qid=1656001703242&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006302447" rel="nofollow">Buy on Orell Füssli</a>